Blendify/blender-manual/blender_docs/manual/painting_sculpting/painting/weight_paint/introduction.rst

 .. note::

-   This option can also be toggled with the :kbd:`V` key:
+   This option can also be toggled with :kbd:`V`.

 Face Selection Masking